 Prepare for a variety of weather!
-Spring and autumn can be surprisingly cool, and so can evenings in summer with temperatures routinely below 10C.
-Pack long sleeves, pants, rain gear, and a hat.
+Spring and autumn can be surprisingly cold, and so can mornings and evenings in summer with temperatures routinely below 10℃/50F.
+Pack long sleeves, pants, rain gears, and a hat.

 You'll be walking everywhere you go in Oze, so wear comfortable trekking shoes or boots.
-Make sure the soles are thick enough to protect you from rocks, roots, and such.
+Make sure the soles are thick enough to protect your feet from rocks, roots, and such.

 Bring a flashlight and plenty of water.
 Snacks are a good idea, too.
-Consider also picking up a guidebook and a map, even though signs in the park point the way.
-Be sure you can fit everything inside one backpack or other pack, leaving your hands free when you walk.
+Consider also picking up a guidebook and a map, though signs in the park point the way.
+Be sure you can put everything into one backpack, maybe with subbags such as a hip bag and a musette bag, leaving your hands free when you walk.

 There's no worse way to see a national park than on a tight schedule.
 Leave lots of time in your plan for stopping, looking, listening, waiting out bad weather, and so on.

-There are no trash cans in Oze.
-Whatever you pack in, please pack out.
+There is no trash can in Oze.
+Whatever you bring in, please take out yourself.

 Plan to arrive at the place you'll stay by 4:00 p.m.
 Sunset comes sooner to the mountains than many people think, and you don't want to be caught feeling your way along forest boardwalks in the dark.

-Finally, as a measure to protect the environment, we don't allow the use of soap, shampoo, or toothpaste at huts in Oze.
+As a measure to protect the environment, we ask you to refrain from using soap, shampoo, or toothpaste at huts in Oze.
 There's plenty of fresh water, and we want to keep it that way.
 Therefore, please be prepared to wash up and brush your teeth with water only.

-Lights out is 21:00.
+Lights are turned off at 21:00.
 Departure early in the morning is a principle at a mountain.
-Most people go sleep from early.
-Please be cacreful for them.
+So, many people go to sleep early.
+Please give them consideration.